-- 1. Satisfaction of Graduate Admission Standards, according to the current UOG Graduate Bulletin; - 2.
-Earned baccalaureate degree from an accredited college or university (a prospective candidate for the MPA program may hold a bachelor's degree in any field.
+- 1. Satisfaction of Graduate Admission Standards, according to the current UOG Graduate Bulletin: - Earned baccalaureate degree from an accredited college or university (a prospective candidate for the MPA program may hold a bachelor's degree in any field.
 It is not necessary that the bachelor's degree be in public administration.); - 3.
 Official transcripts of all undergraduate work; - 4.
-An overall grade point average (GPA) of at least 3.0 (on a 4-point scale) in the last two years (62hrs.) - 5.
-Common Professional Component (CPC) Based Comprehensive Exam for Master's Degree Programs in Public Administration (administration can be requested through the SBPA Dean's Office); - 6.
-Two letters of recommendation; - Resume: - 8.
-Statement of intent.
-The statement of intent should include, at the least, why the prospective candidate is choosing to pursue MPA, what the applicant intends to do with the degree, and other pertinent information; - 9.
-Interview (to be scheduled with MPA Program Chair); - 10.
-Essay/Writing Sample (to be administered on the spot during the interview with MPA Program Chair).
+An overall grade point average (GPA) of at least 3.0 (on a 4-point scale) in the last two years (62hrs.) - Completion of Common Professional Component (CPC) Based Comprehensive Exam for Master's Degree Programs in Public Administration (administration can be requested through the SBPA Dean's Office): - 6.
+Two letters of recommendation: - 7 Resume - Statement of intent.
+The statement of intent should include, at the least, why the prospective candidate is choosing to pursue an MPA degree, what the applicant intends to do with the degree, and other pertinent information; - 9.
+After completion of Steps 1-8, applicants must schedule an interview with MPA Chair): - Essay/Writing Sample (to be administered on the spot during the interview with MPA Program Chair).